hc625ma/simchair_i2c/README.md

 This is software for a new simchair mkIII I2C controller, based on Arduino Leonardo.
 It uses an epic Leonardo Joystick library by MHeironimus: https://github.com/MHeironimus/ArduinoJoystickLibrary

-There are several cool things about it:
+There are several cool things about this controller:

     we can use device-specific configuration
     we can use external I2C ADCs